-- Lab Assignments The course will include five lab assignments that allow students to incrementally design, implement, test, and evaluate a complete multicore system with an integrated collection of processors, memories, and networks.
+- Lab Assignments The course will include four lab assignments that allow students to incrementally design, implement, test, and evaluate a complete multicore system with an integrated collection of processors, memories, and networks.
 Students are expected to work in a group of three students, although groups of two or four students may be allowed with explicit instructor permission in exceptional circumstances (see Section 11.F for collaboration policy).
 It is suggested that students form a group early on and keep the same group throughout the semester.
 Students can either form their own groups or ask the instructor to form a group for them.
 For each lab assignment, each student will take on either an RTL design engineer role or an RTL verification engineer role.
 Students must take on both roles over the course of labs 2-4.
 In addition, one student must be designated as the architect for each lab.
 Each student must serve as the architect at least once over the course of labs 2-4.
 Much more detail about the lab assignments is provided in the Lab Assignment Assessment Rubric posted on the public course website.
 Students will be using the ECE Computing Resources to complete the lab assignments, the lab code must be submitted via GitHub, and the lab report must be submitted in PDF format via the online CMS assignment submission system (see Section 12).
 No other means of submission or electronic format will be accepted.
-Lab assignments are due on Thursdays at 11:59pm (see Section 11.D for late assignment policy). - Midterm and Final Exams The course includes a midterm exam that covers Parts 1-3, and a final exam that covers the entire course with a focus on Parts 4-5.
-If students have a scheduling conflict with either the midterm exam or the final exam, they must let the instructor know as soon as possible, but no later than two weeks before the exam.
-Graded exams and the exam solutions are only available for review in 310/314 Rhodes Hall under the supervision of a course instructor.
-You may not remove your graded exam, nor may you remove the exam solutions from 310/314 Rhodes Hall.
+Lab assignments are due on Thursdays at 11:59pm (see Section 11.D for late assignment policy). - Final Exam The course includes a final exam that covers the entire course; Parts 1-4.
+If students have a scheduling conflict with the final exam, they must let the instructor know as soon as possible, but no later than two weeks before the exam.
+Graded exams and the exam solutions are only available for review on Zoom under the supervision of a course instructor.